 Our 15 meter (50 ft) jungle pool is surrounded by tropical vegetation and sits at the edge of our tropical gardens.
 The pool is surrounded by a large wooden deck, the ideal place to admire the towering trees around or simply catch a spot of sun.
-The water of the swimming pool comes straight from our spring and we took the very deliberate decision not to treat it with chemicals in order to avoid any detrimental impact on our wildlife (indeed the water we discharge goes straight into our wildlife ponds).
+The water of the swimming pool comes straight from our spring and we took the very deliberate decision to minimise as much as possible the use of chemicals in order to avoid any detrimental impact on our wildlife (indeed the water we discharge goes straight into our wildlife ponds).
 We work hard to make sure the water stays as clear as possible; for example, we built two different sets of rock/sand filters upriver and we constantly feed fresh water into the pool.
 We also test our water externally to make sure it adheres to the strictest standards of water sanitation.
 Despite our best efforts, the clarity of the water is sometimes affected by unusually strong rains and storms.
 Also, we know that the clarity of our pool water may not compare to that of pools where stale, recirculated water is heavily treated with harsh chemicals.
 However, we do think this is a small price to pay in order to minimise our impact on the wildlife around us and on our own health.
-Plus, there is absolutely no comparison to the feeling of swimming in fresh, untreated spring water!
+Plus, there is absolutely no comparison to the feeling of swimming in fresh spring water!

 Do you have a pier on the beach?

 We have consciously decided not to build a pier on our beach as we wouldn't want to spoil the pristine and wild nature of our beach by building a structure onto it.
 This means that you may have to get your feet wet while you embark or disembark from our boat.
 We believe this is a small price to pay and we are sure once you get sight of our beach you will agree with us.
 In any case, please remember not to wear closed shoes (or shoes that you don't want to get wet) when you arrive or depart from the Retreat.